cloud-66-internal/help.cloud66.com/_rails/tutorials/deploy-hooks.md

 To create a deploy hook:

-1. Choose your environment - eg. _production_
+1. Choose your environment - e.g. _production_
-2. Choose your hook point - eg. _first_thing_
+2. Choose your hook point - e.g. _first_thing_
 3. Choose your deploy hook type - _snippet_, _command_ or _script_.
 4. Select any additional hook fields you require